STARTING OVER IN A NEW COUNTRY TAKES TIME BUT IT’S POSSIBLE

 - If you know what kind of spender you are the number should be fairly simple although it also depends on how much liquid cash you have.
 In my case, I gave the bank $500 so my limit was $500.
 It was one of the best ways to build credit in Canada.

 - The money was put into a (GIC) Guaranteed Investment Certificate earning interest while I was earning credit.
 When I was released from my secured card I was given the money and interest back from my bank.

 - Deposit money into my new bank accounts (High interest and Chequing)

-- Opened a Sears MasterCard with a $500 limit and used it every chance I could and paid it in full each month.
+- I opened a MasterCard with a $500 limit and used it every chance I could and paid it in full each month.

-- Invested money in RRSP’s but you can also invest in TFSA, GIC’s or other investments through my bank.
+- Invested money in Registered Retirement Savings Plan (RRSP’s) but you can also invest in and Tax Free Savings Account TFSA, GIC’s or other investments through my bank.

-- Opened a second credit card with Canadian Tire 5 months after my Sears MasterCard.
+- I opened a second credit card with Canadian Tire 5 months after my first MasterCard.

-- Paid all my bills every month and used the credit cards when I could to continue building credit.
+- I paid all of my bills every month on time and used credit cards when I could to build credit consistently.